esa/polyhedral-gravity-model/README.md

 - pybind11 (2.10.4 or compatible), required for the Python interface, but not the C++ standalone

-The module will be build using a C++17 capable compiler, CMake and ninja-build.
+The module will be build using a C++17 capable compiler, CMake.
 Just execute the following command in the repository root folder:

 ```bash